 Coffee Filter butterflies.
 Put out small containers of liquid watercolor, q-tips, and coffee filters.
 The children dip the q-tips in the paint, then touch them to the coffee filters.
 You clip them into a clothespin and add googly eyes and piper cleaner antennas if desired.

 Ladybugs.
 You can just start with red paper circles, or you can start with a paper plate and have the child paint it red.
 Then offer circle shaped stickers for the child to make ladybug spots with.
 Or give them a sponge paint dauber that makes circles of paint.
+After they’ve decorated the circle, you assemble the ladybug.

 Egg carton bugs.
 The child decorates the egg carton – you assemble.